k8snetworkplumbingwg/ovs-cni/docs/deployment-on-arbitrary-cluster.md

 ## Open vSwitch

+### Kubernetes

-First of all, Open vSwitch must be installed and running on all nodes (unless you do [scheduling](scheduling.md)).
+Open vSwitch must be installed and running on all nodes (unless you do [scheduling](scheduling.md)).
 OVS is available in repositories of all major distributions.

 On CentOS: